 Label Description Port The logical port for the settings contained in the same row.
 Click the port number to configure the schedulers.
-Details for configuration can be found in the OoS Egress Port Scheduler and Shapers section.
+Details for configuration can in the QoS Egress Port Scheduler and Shapers section.
 Mode Shows the scheduling mode for this port.
 Weight Shows the weight for this queue and port.